 -

 But I disagree with him on this one.
 The problem with using Java for web application development was never one of too much choice.
-In fact, it was because of that choice that Java became a player in the server side market at all."
+In fact, it was because of that choice that Java became a player in the server side market at all.
+Sun alone never had the answer to what was needed for server side development, instead the open source world stepped in and made incremental corrections.

 Neal Ford has changed his title, and describes why in a brilliant way:

-"For a long time, I’ve wanted to make the switch and start using online apps, but there has always been reasons that have kept me back.
-It seems that Dion and I share the same opinion on this one, and he sums up the problem very well."
+2006-12-01 "For a long time, I’ve wanted to make the switch and start using online apps, but there has always been reasons that have kept me back.
+It seems that Dion and I share the same opinion on this one, and he sums up the problem very well.

 The main reason behind this is economy, that developers should be able to rotate between projects and that operations should only have to worry about a limited number of software products.
 Something like that anyway

 However nice this seems, it never delivers on its promise.
-It is much like the Gantt charts - looks nice, promises a lot, delivers zilch."
+It is much like the Gantt charts - looks nice, promises a lot, delivers zilch.
+Not counting the enormous upgrade cost when the whole stack is upgraded after 20 years - COBOL anyone?

 Or one billion jakarta.commons packages

 The problem I am having is how to get a productive environment.
-Unfortunately the products file organization is a mess, so there is no way to have a version checked into the version control system as it never would survive an upgrade."
+Unfortunately the products file organization is a mess, so there is no way to have a version checked into the version control system as it never would survive an upgrade.
+Also the deployed app needs to be initialized with a lot of data that is - surprise - saved both in a database and on the filesystem, meaning no easy test db setup.